julialorrayne/Superstore-Sales-Analysis/README.md

 | **Discount & Sales** | Slight negative correlation |
 | **Quantity & Profit** | Minimal correlation |

+Sales and Profit show a weak positive correlation (r = 0.47), suggesting that while higher sales often lead to higher profits, the relationship is not strongly linear — likely due to varying costs, discounts, and product margins.

+Discount and Profit display a strong negative correlation (r = -0.22), confirming that larger discounts tend to reduce profit margins without a proportionate increase in sales.

+Discount and Sales have a slight negative correlation (r = -0.03), indicating that discounts do not consistently drive higher sales volumes.

+Quantity and Profit exhibit minimal correlation (r ≈ 0.07), meaning that selling more units doesn’t necessarily translate into higher profits — possibly due to product mix or variable pricing.

 **Recommendation:**
 Reassess **discount strategies**.
 High discounts significantly reduce profit margins without consistently increasing sales.